-The thread running through my work is a desire to better understand the interplay between genetically inherited tendencies and individual and social learning in the development of behaviour.
-My current focus is on social behaviour in young children.
-One particular interest is in how preschoolers' moral judgements of other people's behaviour affects the preschoolers' own behaviour towards them (Kenward & Dahl, 2011; Kenward & Östh, 2012, 2015).
+The thread running through my previous work was a desire to better understand the interplay between genetically inherited tendencies and individual and social learning in the development of behaviour.
+I focused on social behaviour in young children.
+One particular interest was in how preschoolers' moral judgements of other people's behaviour affects the preschoolers' own behaviour towards them (Kenward & Dahl, 2011; Kenward & Östh, 2012, 2015).
 It seems that, in the laboratory at least, preschoolers reward those who help others, and punish those who are anti-social.
 Such indirect reciprocity is what enables cooperative networks in adult societies, and work in progress aims to test whether such behaviour fosters the development of cooperation in preschoolers' real social groups.
-Another current interest is in what motivates preschoolers to imitate others (Kenward et al., 2011, Kenward, 2012).
+Another interest was in what motivates preschoolers to imitate others (Kenward et al., 2011, Kenward, 2012).

 My previous focus was on the development of goal-directed behaviour in children, by which I mean behaviour motivated by knowledge of and desire for an action’s consequences.
 Such goal-directedness has only been demonstrated with any certainly by manipulating the value of an action’s outcome and detecting a consequent change in the tendency to perform the action.
 I have pioneered the application of this method in infants and toddlers (Kenward et al., 2009).
 The results are surprising and are currently causing me to question the widespread and intuitive assumption that infants are motivated to act because they expect and desire the consequences of their actions.
 In related work, however, I have demonstrated that 10-month-olds do expect the outcome of their actions (Kenward, 2010), indicating a possible disconnection between infants’ knowledge and their ability to use such knowledge to motivate action.
 Other infant work includes studies of gaze following (Gredebäck et al., 2008).